shaukatdesai/nexttraining/Step4.md

    **Prerequisite - Download the following sql files and save them locally**.
 [Project_Tables.sql](Project_Tables.sql) &  [Project_Data.sql](Project_Data.sql)

-   Once downloaded, open it with Notepad and make sure you can see something like this
+   Once downloaded, open it with Notepad and make sure you can see SQL commands in both files.
+Alternatively, click on the files in Github and copy paste them locally using the same naming convention.

    ![image-20200428142653915](image-20200428142653915.png)